FreeTTSFreeTTS

 • Voice previews are free.
 The play button next to each voice in the picker uses a separate quota-free endpoint.
 Audition 50 voices before committing to one — none of it counts toward your monthly chars.

-• HD voices cost the same as Neural in terms of char usage, but Azure synthesis is ~20% slower.
-For interactive Single-tab work that's invisible.
-For 2M-char Audiobook batches it adds 5-10 minutes — usually still worth it.
+• HD voices cost the same as Neural in char usage, but synthesis is ~20% slower.
+For interactive Studio work that's invisible; on a long render it adds a little time.
+Usually still worth it.

 • Add to Timeline after every render.
-It's cheaper than regenerating later — if you might want to chain clips, save them as you go instead of looking for them in History.
+It's cheaper than regenerating later — if you might want to chain clips, save them as you go instead of hunting for them in History.

 • Pronunciation dictionary is permanent.
 PRO/Creator can add `word → IPA` mappings that auto-apply across all generations.
 Much cleaner than wrapping every instance of 'Camarath' in `<phoneme>` tags.